Story by Isabella Reilly

 “I heard back from several of them,” Lee said. “‘A lot of them were like, ‘No, sorry, we can’t.’
 But Dr. Ghandour said, ‘Let’s set up a Zoom.’”

-Bilal Ghandour, an associate professor of psychology at Elon, said that Lee’s initiative happily surprised him.
+Bilal Ghandour, an associate professor of psychology at Elon, said that Lee’s initiative surprised him.
 He wasn’t sure he could help, he told Lee, but was willing to talk.

 “My eyes became wide open,” Ghandour said.
 “Year after year, I see (my students) more hooked on their phones and less focused.
 I can see that this is progressing into something really worrisome.”